Google CEO cuts vacation short to deal with crisis over anti-diversity memo

 In a strongly worded company-wide email Monday, Pichai said parts of the 3,300-word manifesto crossed the line by "advancing harmful gender stereotypes" in the workplace.

 "Our job is to build great products for users that make a difference in their lives," he wrote in the email, which was seen by CNNMoney.
-"To suggest a group of our colleagues have traits that make them less biologically suited to that work is offensive an not OK."
+"To suggest a group of our colleagues have traits that make them less biologically suited to that work is offensive and not OK."

 Pichai said he was cutting his family vacation short to return to the office.